 The City of Modesto is located near the geographic center of the Yellow-billed Magpie's range (See Range Map).
 These handsome, intelligent and boisterous birds are only found here in California.
 Their contrasting black-and-white body, wings and tail with blue-green iridescent accents, make them easy to identify.
 Magpies are large birds, measuring nearly seventeen inches in length, with a wingspan of twenty four inches.
 Their diet centers on insects, seeds, nuts and fruit; however they will eat almost anything, including roadkill, nestlings, eggs and rodents.
 They nest in colonies of fifteen to twenty pairs and build their large, dome-covered nests high up in trees.
 They can be found anywhere in Modesto; however, if you want to look for this beautiful bird, we suggest Dry Creek Regional Park or MJC West Campus on most mornings.

-DOS RIOS - A PROPOSED CALIFORNIA STATE PARK - 3559 SHILOH ROAD - This newest California state park opened on June 12, 2024.
+3559 SHILOH ROAD - This newest California state park opened on June 12, 2024.
 At this writing, there is no entrance fee during its initial opening phase.
 This state park is currently open only on Friday, Saturday and Sunday from 7:00 a.m. - 5:00 p.m.
 As of February 17, 2025, the park will also open on most Monday state holidays.
-Two trails are open to the public and do not require a guide, as of late November, 2024.
-More trails will be open to the public later on Memorial Day weekend of 2025.
+NEW TRAILS!
+As of June 6, 2025, nearly all of the established trails, seven in all, will be open for walking.
+Fishing and swimming access will also be available at certain areas, as well.
 There are also several guided walks offered with a park interpreter.
 These tours are often theme-oriented, and they range from two-miles to six-miles roundtrip.
-Stanislaus Audubon is pleased that several birdwatching tours have been scheduled, and our chapter will offer its own field trips in the future.
+Stanislaus Audubon is pleased that birdwatching walks have been scheduled, and our chapter will offer its own field trips in the future.
 Tables and ramadas are available for those who wish to picnic by the oxbow pond.
 Here is a links to the events page: https://www.parks.ca.gov/Events/?page_id=31363

 Harold Reeve (314), Eric Caine (305), and Jim Gain (301)